jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 // [ "Hello\\nWorld" ]
 ```

-As you can see, the raw version of the string preserves the escaped `\n` sequence, while the processed version of the string treats it like an unescaped real new-line.
+As you can see, the raw version of the string preserves the escaped `\n` sequence, while the processed version of the string treats it like an unescaped real newline.

 ES6 comes with a built-in function that can be used as a string literal tag: `String.raw(..)`.
 It simply passes through the raw versions of the `strings`: